 Are you looking for something to do to kill time?
-Well there are plenty of idioms here for you to learn!
+Well there are plenty of idiom examples here for you to learn!
 If you practise them regularly, soon you’ll be able to use them on a day to day basis and improve your English!

 I am a true believer that there is no time like the present.
 So start learning today!

 The “Time Idioms” image was created by Kaplan International.
 Click here to see the original article or to discover how you can study English abroad.

 If something is open around the clock, it means it is open 24 hours a day.